After fleeing New York, Amazon finds warmer welcome for other HQ2

 Cuomo and many local corporate leaders have since attempted to revive the New York development, but Amazon hasn't showed any sign it plans to come back.

-"We look forward to continuing our partnership with Amazon on the project that we agreed to here in Virginia and that has been approved overwhelmingly by our General Assembly," Alena Yarmosky, spokeswoman at the Virginia Governor Ralph Northam's office, said in a statement.
+"We look forward to continuing our partnership with Amazon on the project that we agreed to here in Virginia and that has been approved overwhelmingly by our General Assembly," Alena Yarmosky, spokeswoman for Virginia Governor Ralph Northam's office, said in a statement.

 Not all smooth sailing